The Adaptation Fund was established in 2001 to finance concrete adaptation projects and programmes in

-The Adaptation Fund is financed from the share of proceeds on the clean development mechanism (CDM) project activities and
+The Adaptation Fund is financed with a share of proceeds from the clean development mechanism (CDM) project activities and

 other sources of funding.
-The share of proceeds amounts to 2% of certified emission reductions (CERs)
+The share of proceeds amounts to 2 per cent of certified emission reductions (CERs)

 issued for a CDM project activity.